Skip to content

 How Much Is Child Support in Hawaii?

-If you make $60,000 a year in Hawaii, child support for 1 child is estimated at $904 per month ($10,848 per year) based on the HI Guidelines (HRS § 576D-7).
-This is calculated after subtracting the self-support allowance and applying the standard of living adjustment.
+If you make $60,000 a year in Hawaii, child support for 1 child is estimated at $619 per month ($7,428 per year).
+Calculated after applying the self-support allowance and standard of living adjustment.

 Hawaii Child Support Estimates by Income (2026)